hadialqattan/no-darkreader/README.md

 </h1>

 <h4 align="center">
-    A workaround to block the Darkreader extension from working on your already dark website!
+    A plugin to block the Darkreader extension from working on your already dark website!
 </h4>

 <p align="center">